Why Do I Keep Reacting This Way in Relationships?

 Try saying:

-If you’re figuring out how to repair a relationship after a fight, remember: Conflict doesn’t have to create distance—repairing and reconnecting can actually make relationships stronger.
+If you’re figuring out how to reconnect after a fight, remember: Conflict doesn’t have to create distance—repairing and reconnecting can actually make relationships stronger.

 3. Own Your Part Without Taking ALL the Blame